Dimple Kapadia: Limited work, Tenet and beyond (2015–present)

-Ali Abbas Zafar's 2021 Amazon Prime political web series Tandav starred Kapadia as Anuradha Kishore, a power-hungry politician who seeks to undermine the new political rival (Saif Ali Khan) of the Prime Minister of India, her longtime ally.
-The show, which was Kapadia's first appearance on a digital platform, had mixed reviews.
+Ali Abbas Zafar's 2021 Amazon Prime political streaming series Tandav starred Kapadia in her first appearance on a digital platform as Anuradha Kishore, a power-hungry politician who seeks to undermine the new political rival (Saif Ali Khan) of the Prime Minister of India, her longtime ally.
+The show opened amid massive protests and police complaints against its makers for allegedly insulting Hindu deities and hurting the religious sentiments of Hindus, following which Zafar cut several scenes and issued a formal apology.
+Reviewers responded variably to Tandav, but Kapadia's efforts were better received.
 A Thursday (2022), Behzad Khambata's vigilante-hostage thriller starring Yami Gautam, featured Kapadia in the fictional part of Prime Minister of India Maya Rajguru.

-Kapadia had a cameo in Ayan Mukerji's action fantasy Brahmāstra: Part One – Shiva (2022) and starred in Siddharth Anand's Pathaan (2023), led by Shah Rukh Khan.
+Kapadia had a cameo in Ayan Mukerji's action fantasy Brahmāstra: Part One – Shiva (2022) and starred in Siddharth Anand's action thriller Pathaan (2023), led by Shah Rukh Khan.
 In Pathaan, based in the YRF Spy Universe, she played Nandini, a senior officer in charge of a unit of Research and Analysis Wing (RAW) agents.
 Her performance was particularly picked up for praise.
 Sneha Bengani of CNBC TV18 was appreciative of her "sharp and graceful, commanding, yet restrained" performance.
+The film broke several box-office records to become the second-highest-grossing Indian film of 2023 and the third-highest-grossing Hindi film of all time.
+Kapadia won a Zee Cine Award for Best Actor in a Supporting Role – Female for her performance.

+A supporting role as the mother of Ranbir Kapoor's character in Luv Ranjan's romantic comedy Tu Jhoothi Main Makkaar (2023) brought Kapadia positive notice.
+Despite mixed reviews, the film enjoyed a strong run at the box office.
+Kapadia next reunited with Adajania for the Disney+ Hotstar crime thriller series Saas, Bahu Aur Flamingo, in which she played the protagonist Savitri, the powerful matriarch of a drug cartel selling a cocaine variant called flamingo.
+For the part, Kapadia was required to learn the local dialect to the fictional town of Runjh, located in northwest India.
+The show was well received and Kapadia earned rave reviews for her central performance.
+Shubhra Gupta, writing for The Indian Express, said Kapadia is "effortlessly in command of the room, and the situation".
+For her work, Kapadia received a Filmfare OTT Award for Best Actress in a Drama Series.